-Living in one of the ASU Main residence halls provides students the opportunity to make the most of their college experience.
-Special residential communities for freshmen, honors students, students participating in sororities, and students in particular academic areas offer opportunities and activities that enrich the educational experience.
+Living in one of the ASU residence halls provides students the opportunity to make the most of their college experience.
+Special residential communities for freshmen, honors students, and students in particular academic areas offer opportunities and activities that enrich the educational experience.

-The Freshman Year Experience program (see "Student Development," page 37) provides a unique environment of classrooms, live-in tutors, academic advisors, and other support services designed to help freshmen develop skills for success.
+The Freshman Year Experience program (see "Freshman Year Experience," page 40) provides a unique environment of classrooms, live-in tutors, academic advisors, and other support services designed to help freshmen develop skills for success.

-Because the demand for campus housing tends to exceed space availability in the residence halls, students are encouraged to apply for housing early (before March 1, 2001) for the best chance to live on campus for fall semester 2001.
+Because the demand for campus housing tends to exceed space availability in the residence halls, students are encouraged to apply for housing early (before March 1, 2002) for the best chance to live on campus for fall semester 2002.
 Housing is not guaranteed.
-While applications are accepted at any time, assignment to a residence hall is not made until a student is admitted to the university.
+Students must be admitted to ASU before applying for housing.
 Requests for specially modified rooms for students with disabilities should be noted on the application.